xecrets/xecrets-licensing/docs/Xecrets.Licensing.Implementation.LicenseExpirationByCurrentTime.md

 ## LicenseExpirationByCurrentTime.IsExpired(DateTime) Method

-Check if the license has expired
+Check if the license has expired, as determined by comparing the build time with the current time.
+The current time is determined by the [System.TimeProvider](https://docs.microsoft.com/en-us/dotnet/api/System.TimeProvider 'System.TimeProvider') implementation.

 ```csharp
 public bool IsExpired(System.DateTime expiresUtc);